timhtheos/timothyae/_posts/2016-10-09-welcome-to-jekyll.md

   The previous posts, articles, and pages in this site, have been migrated to the new domain name, timothy.sh.

-  In the old domain, all previous links to those posts, articles, and pages redirect to the new domain, accordingly, when visited.
+  All previous URL links, in this old domain, to posts, articles, and pages, redirect to the new domain, accordingly, when visited.
 Robots are however instructed not to follow and index them.
 ---